KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/jumblr.md

 ::: tip Note

-At this time, all z-transaction functionality on the main KMD chain is disabled.
-Other Smart Chains in the Komodo ecosystem offer zk-SNARK functionality.
-Please check with the developers of your desired Smart Chain to learn about z-transaction and Jumblr availability.
+At this time, all zero-knowledge transaction and Jumblr functionality on the main KMD chain is disabled.

+Other Smart Chains in the Komodo ecosystem offer zero-knowledge transaction functionality.
+However, no Smart Chain currently offers Jumblr, and therefore this documentation is currently deprecated.

+Please check with the developers of your desired Smart Chain to learn more.

 :::